OMGSoundboard/android-app/README.md

 OMGSoundboard is a full soundboard app that will make your day a little brighter.
 You may add your own tunes.
 The app's interface is simple and has a modern look to it.

 🎵 Note: The soundboard ships with just a __very limited amount of tunes due to copyright reasons__.
-If you want to add your own sounds, please open a PR.
-We only accept self-made tunes though without copyright restrictions. 🎵
+There are no plans to include more tunes.
+The users are responsible for the sounds.
+Your content can be transferred to your own devices or to family and friends via a backup. 🎵

 <a href="https://f-droid.org/packages/audio.omgsoundboard/">
     <img alt="Get it on F-Droid"